sjappig/mldn-capstone/report/capstone_report.md

 #### Optimizer and learning rate

+Adam optimization algorithm, which is used in this project, is an optimizer that adapts the learning rate by itself.
+However, the optimizer is provided with maximum learning rate.
+This maximum value will be decayed, to make the model stabilize as iterations proceed.

 #### Multi-label output and label weights

-Since the output for our models can have multiple labels, we will be using sigmoid activation for each output layer logit independently, and interpret the result as probability of corresponding class being present.
+Since the output for our models can have multiple labels, we will be using sigmoid activation in each output node independently, and interpret the result as probability of corresponding class being present.
 If the probability is over 1/2, our final prediction is that the class is present, and vice versa.

-Label weights that are used to counter imbalanced distribution of classes are calcuated using class frequencies.
+Label weights that are used to counter imbalanced distribution of classes are calcuated using class frequenciesi in full training set.

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_